RyanChen02/eBay-Sale-Management-----Dedicated-Networks-Inc/README.md

-**eBay-platform-email-notification-on-sales-reports-----Python**
+**eBay Sale Management --- Dedicated Networks, Inc**

-eBay automation on what is sold for Ecom Team and send out email notification.
-Through the email notification system to simplify and streamline the process for updating on different sites.
+Designed and implemented a real-time email notification on daily sales reports from the eBay platform for the Ecommerce and Marketing team inside the organization (Python & SQL).

-•	Designed and created a real-time email notification on sales reports for the eBay platform using python.
+•	Generated a daily inventory report through a database to connect with Sale Management System to notify employees.

-•	Implemented a Crawler to manipulate inventory data for each different product organized by SQL.
+•	Optimized the company’s inventory levels and decreased the number of slow-moving products.